MariadlRosa-1224/isles-of-vielora/pages/Dark whisper.md

 	-
 	- **(level 15:)**
 	-
-	- **Shadow sneaker** They can teleport to the nearest shadow and hide wi -
+	- **Shadow sneaker** They can teleport to shadows on sight and hide within them unnoticed, while on a shadow they can -
 	- **The mischief** abc
 	-